The 3 Steps You're Missing When Planning Anything—Including Sermon Prep

 • What do you touch?
 Computer keys?
 Pen?
 Paper?
 Napkin?
 What table or desk top?

-Now what does it take for each of these things to be there?
-Each of these things require your decisions, effort, and dismantling when you’re done with them.
+Each of these things require your decisions, effort, and cleaning up or putting away when you’re done with them.

-Each requires your time and energy.
+Each step requires time and energy.

 2. Envision your not-best self